ClickedTran/FixItemUI/README.md

 ## Download

 - If you use a computer, you probably already know how to download

-- If you are using Android or You don't know how to download it on my computer, please click <a href="https://github.com/Clickedtran/FixItemUI/archive/refs/heads/Master.zip">to here</a>
+- If you are using Android or you don't know how to download it on my computer, please click <a href="https://github.com/Clickedtran/FixItemUI/archive/refs/heads/Master.zip">to here</a>
+- If you are Vietnamese, download the Vietnamese version in <a href="https://github.com/ClickedTran/FixItemUI/releases/tag/Vietnamese">here</a>

+## Install
+>- Step 1: Click <a href="https://github.com/Clickedtran/FixItemUI/archive/refs/heads/Master.zip">here</a> to download plugin
+>- Step 2: Unzip and cut files to folder `plugins/`
+>- Step 3: Restart server and play